10 Questions You’ll Likely Be Asked in Your French Job Interview (and How to Answer Them)

 Ahh!
 La question qui tue (the fatal question)!
 Responding to this question too literally is a no-no. This moment in the interview is neither the time to divulge your deep-seated insecurities or anxieties, nor the time to patently present yourself in a negative light without qualification (“I’m impatient” or “I’m always late”).

 Conversely, pretending you don’t have any faults is not the way to go, either.
-Do not be that person who says, “My worst quality is that I work too hard, I care too much and sometimes I can be too invested in my job.”
+Don’t be that person who says, “My worst quality is that I work too hard, I care too much and sometimes I can be too invested in my job.”
 The key to responding to this question is striking a balance between self-awareness and a desire to improve.
 Here are some examples:

 Je suis un peu timide, mais lorsque je commence à me sentir bien dans un groupe, je suis capable de m’investir.

-(I am a bit shy but as soon as I begin to feel at ease in a group, I’m able to give (my work) my all.)
+(I’m a bit shy but as soon as I begin to feel at ease in a group, I’m able to give (my work) my all.)

 J’ai une petite tendance à être soucieux/soucieuse lorsqu’on me confie un travail très difficile ou complexe, mais c’est par souci de bien faire les choses.
 Lorsque je me trouve dans cette situation, je valide mon travail plus souvent auprès de mon supérieur.